TheLastCylon/ecosystem/documentation/example_base.md

 I'm certain you've seen this pattern before.

 1. We declare our application class as `BaseExampleServer` and then pass all the required values to the `ApplicationBase` class.
-2. We instantiate our class in the `main` function on line 26
+2. We instantiate our class in the `main` function on line 26, within a Python context. i.e. Using `with`
+   1. Make sure to note the use of Python contexts here.
+An Ecosystem application can not be started without being run inside a Python context!
 3. We start it on line 27.
 4. Then finally, the `main` function is called.